Ehime Prefecture [愛媛県]

 Tai-meshi in Matsuyama area

-Tai-meshi is a dish that sliced sea bream are topped on rice.
+Tai-meshi is a dish that sliced sea bream (a fish with white flesh) are topped on rice.

 "Tai" means "sea bream" and "meshi" means "rice".

 It is a popular local cuisine in Ehime Prefecture.